ksolomon75/ESG2024-BCP-Review/README.md

 ## Project Structure

-Each folder containing functional code is represented in this review (including the root folder).
-Each folder (except for the root) contains its own README file, documenting areas for improvement and listing the files reviewed.
+Each folder containing functional code is represented in this review (including the theme root folder).
+Each folder contains its own README file, documenting areas for improvement and listing the files reviewed.
 The root folder provides a summary of the findings and recommendations for each area.

 ## General Notes

 - Consistent code formatting is essential for readability and reducing cognitive load for everyone working on the codebase.
-  - Please ensure your editor and plugins support the agreed formatting standards.
-If a tool is causing issues, consider adjusting or replacing it to maintain consistency.
+  - Ensure your editor and plugins support the agreed formatting standards.
+If a tool is causing issues, consider adjusting its settings or replacing it to maintain consistency.
+"The plugin I'm using did that" is not a valid excuse for not following the standards.
+  - Use the same formatting throughout the project.
+Some blocks, for example, have a newline after the block definition and some don't.
 - Separation of concerns is important, especially regarding HTML, CSS, and JavaScript:
   - Blade files should primarily contain HTML and Blade syntax, with minimal embedded JavaScript or CSS.
+  - Remotely-hosted files should be enqueued properly in the theme's `setup.php` file.
   - JavaScript should be placed in dedicated `.js` files and enqueued properly.
   - CSS should be placed in dedicated `.css` files and enqueued properly.
 - Variable names should be descriptive and meaningful.
 For example, prefer `$block_id`, `$block_instance`, or `$block_info` over ambiguous names like `$bi`.